 After tearing open a check from your auto or home insurance provider, you may be surprised to find two names listed on the “Pay to the order of” line.
 If an insurance claim check includes your name and the name of a second party, you’ve received what’s known as a two-party insurance check.
 It can be a bit more complicated to process these checks, so we’ve covered common scenarios where you’ll get a two-party insurance check and how to get the funds.

-For more information on where to cash a two-party check, see our articles, Where Can I Cash a Two-Party Check?
+For more information on where to cash a two-party check, see our list of places that cash two-party checks.

 What Is a Two-Party Insurance Check?

-Two-party insurance checks are the same as regular checks except that they feature two names on the “Pay to the order of” line instead of one.
-The names are typically written out in one of two ways:
+Two-party insurance checks are the same as regular checks, except they feature two names on the “Pay to the order of” line instead of one.
+The names are typically written in one of two ways:

-- Party A and Party B. If the word “and” is written between the two names, that means both parties must sign in order to deposit the check into either person’s bank account.
+- Party A and Party B. If the word “and” is written between the two names, this means both parties must endorse it in order to deposit the check into either person’s bank account.

-- Party A or Party B. If the word “or” is written between the two names, that means either party can endorse the check and deposit it into his or her personal bank account.
+- Party A or Party B. If the word “or” is written between the two names, this means either party can endorse the check and deposit it into their personal bank account.

 Insurance providers issue checks to two individuals or entities in several situations, such as to a car owner and a lienholder, a car owner and a body shop, or a homeowner and a mortgage company.
 Below, we’ll discuss common scenarios involving two-party insurance checks.

-How to Cash the Four Most Common Types of Two-Party Insurance Checks
+How to Cash the Most Two-Party Insurance Checks